react-native-google-signin/google-signin/README.md

 ## Expo installation

-> This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
+> This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/). _However, you can add custom native code to expo by following the guide below._

 - First install the package with yarn, npm, or [`expo install`](https://docs.expo.io/workflow/expo-cli/#expo-install).